mhmdcs/vim-configs/README.md

 nvim
 ```

+(I like to set vim as an alias for nvim)

-Lazy plugin manager (lazy.nvim) will install all the plugins automatically.
+When you start nvim for the first time, lazy plugin manager (lazy.nvim) will install all the plugins automatically.
 Use `:Lazy` to view
 current plugin status.
 Hit `q` to close the window.

-### FAQ

-Will update with notes if needed.
+To check the current status of installed tools, or manually instalL other tools (that are external to nvim and its ecosystem like LSPs,
+formatters, linters, etc), run `:Mason`.

 ### Install External Dependencies (Prerequisites)

-Below are OS specific install instructions for Neovim and dependencies.
+Below are OS specific install instructions for Neovim and dependencies on Windows and Linux, for macOS I'll probably (usually?) have everything I need installed by default.

 After installing all the dependencies (prerequisites) on the new machine, then clone this repo to set up the configs.